Configuring SOD settings and credit limits

 - Click Accounts in the left navigation pane and select an account in the data grid.

 - Click the SOD/Credit tab for the selected account.

 - In the Account Position Settings section, you can configure the following settings:

 - Create start-of-day (SOD) records — Determines whether position records (SODs) are generated for the prior exchange session at the daily reset time.
 This setting applies even if credit risk is disabled.
-At the account-level, this setting is enabled by default.
-Check to enable this setting.
+At the account-level, this setting is enabled (checked) by default.
+Uncheck to disable this setting.